by C.K. MacLeod

 Here are the steps:

-- Read this post to learn what macros are and what they can do for your writing.
+- Read Improve Your Writing with Macros to learn what macros are and what they can do for your writing.
 (4 minutes)

-- Now, add and run a macro in Microsoft Word.
+- Add and run a macro in Microsoft Word.
 Copy and paste the script from the NeedlessWords macro into Word's VBA.
 Run the macro on your writing.
 Amazing, right?
 (10 minutes)

-- Type the word "macro" into the search function on this blog for more macros that you can try.
-(5 minutes)
+- Type the word "macro" into the search function on this blog for more macros that you can try. (free play!)

 And that's it.
 It's not as scary as you think, is it?
 Feel free to let me know how it went.

 Want to learn more?
-Sign up for the Tool of the Month group (see this site's menu) for more tips and learning opportunities.
+Sign up for the Tool of the Month group.
+Also, see this site's menu for more tips and learning opportunities.

 Hat tip to my editing colleague, Cat London, who inspired me to write this short course for time-pressed editors (and writers).